 Our business requires disciplined execution at all levels of our organization in order to ensure the timely delivery of desirable merchandise in appropriate quantities to our stores and other customers.
-This execution requires experienced and talented management in various areas of our business including: advertising, design, finance, merchandising, operations, and production.
-Our success depends upon the personal efforts and abilities of our senior management, particularly Carlos Alberini, our Chief Executive Officer, Paul Marciano, our Chief Creative Officer, and other key personnel.
+This execution requires experienced and talented management in various areas of our business.
+Our success depends upon the personal efforts and abilities of our senior management, particularly Carlos Alberini, Chief Executive Officer, Paul Marciano, Chief Creative Officer, and other key personnel.
 Although we believe we have a strong management team with relevant industry expertise, the extended loss of the services of these or other key personnel and failure to effectively identify and attract suitable successors could materially harm our business.